-The Company's NEOs other than Mr. Lorber were eligible to earn annual cash incentive awards under the Fiscal 2018 Management Incentive Plan.
+The Company's NEOs other than Mr. Lorber were eligible to earn annual cash incentive awards.

-The annual incentive performance criteria for fiscal 2018 varied among the participants after considering the nature of their responsibilities.
-For Mr. Gatoff, 75% of his compensation was based on Modified EBITDA as described in the Fiscal 2018 Management Incentive Plan, net of restaurant and franchising revenue contributions, and 25% of Mr. Gatoff's incentive cash award will be based on Company-Owned Operating Profit and Franchising Revenue.
-For Mr. DeVos, the criteria for fiscal 2018 was Modified EBITDA as defined in the Fiscal 2018 Management Incentive Plan.
-For Mr. Harvey, 35% of his incentive compensation was based on Company-Owned Restaurant Operating Profit and 65% is based on Franchising Revenue.
-For Mr. Platte, 100% of his incentive compensation was based on Foodservice Operating Profit.
+The annual incentive performance criteria for fiscal 2020 varied among the participants after considering the nature of their responsibilities.
+For Mr. Gatoff, 75% of his compensation was based on Modified EBITDA defined in the same manner as in the Company's prior Fiscal 2019 Management Incentive Plan, net of restaurant and franchising revenue contributions, and 25% of Mr. Gatoff's incentive cash award was based on Company-Owned Operating Profit and Franchising Revenue each as defined in the same manner as in the Company's prior Fiscal 2019 Management Incentive Plan and by the Compensation Committee.
+For Mr. DeVos, the bonus amount for fiscal 2020 was \$200,000 pursuant to terms of the Agreement dated as of December 13, 2019 between the Company and Mr. DeVos.